-Muay Thai vs Kickboxing: which style is more effective?
+Muay Thai vs Kickboxing: which style is more effective in a fight?

-Muay Thai vs Kickboxing: 8 things that make them different
+Muay Thai vs Kickboxing: 8 things that makes them different

 Let's start with similarities: